Ryff raises $11.7M for its real-time brand integration

 Ryff has raised $11.7 million for its business of inserting brand advertisements into commercials, live broadcasts, and streams in real time using digital video and animation technology.

-Los Angeles-based Ryff runs an advertising business where it places virtual objects in a scene of a movie, TV commercial, TV show, or even live media so that they seem like a natural part of the environment.
-CEO Roy Taylor said in an interview that Ryff rewrote the rules of product placement using proprietary AI technology, which can insert products into fully mastered and edited content.
+The Los Angeles-based Ryff runs an advertising business where it places virtual objects in a scene of a movie, TV commercial or show, or even live media so that they seem like a natural part of the environment.
+CEO Roy Taylor said in an interview that Ryff “rewrote the rules of product placement” using proprietary AI technology, which can insert products into fully mastered and edited content.

 Product placement is the advertising tactic of placing a branded object, like a bottle of Coca-Cola, in a scene in a movie or a TV show.
 But Ryff can put a realistic 3D-animated branded object into a scene after the fact, depending on whether an advertiser wants to become a sponsor.